Context

 What I noticed (and didn’t fully appreciate at first)

-At first, I thought the primary benefit of AI-assisted development was speed — doing familiar work faster.
+At first, I assumed the primary benefit of AI-assisted development was speed—doing familiar work faster.
+That was true, but it turned out to be the least interesting part.

-What became clearer over time was that the bigger shift wasn’t acceleration.
+What became clearer over time was that the larger shift wasn’t acceleration.
 It was reconnection.

 The pattern